 I mean like, okay, A-Levels is a good program, I know that.
 But I guess it’s just not the program for me.
 I had no idea why I wanted to continue my A-Levels straight away after SPM in the first place.
 I guess it was because I thought I wanted to study in the UK, and sitting for the A-Levels seems like the best possible option for me.
 And I knew that I didn’t want to have those months of break and rest at home, and being around A-Levels students for 2 years of my high school life makes me feel like I belong in the A-Levels world.

 Man, I haven’t been so wrong in my life.

 I mean, alright, A-Levels was fun.
 And I had great classmates and all.
 But I guess after three months or so in the program, I didn’t have that ‘feel’ anymore.
-When I first started A-Levels, I was so excited and hyped up and all, but starting in March, I began to lose interest in it.
-I think part of this is due to the fact that I never liked writing the personal statement for UCAS, and since back then, I didn’t really know what I wanted in life, and that the UK system is a bit too rigid for my taste.
+When I first started A-Levels, I was so excited and hyped up and all.
+But I began to lose interest in it starting in March.
+I think part of this is due to the fact that I never liked writing the personal statement for UCAS.
+At that time, I didn’t really know what I wanted in life.
+I also felt that the UK system is a bit too rigid for my taste.

 So I decided to drop, stop and start over anew.

 And no, I did not regret a thing.